ztor2/adjustable_single_term_graph_diffusion_learning/simplified_graph_diffusion/results/README.md

 ### Result index

-Result file contains model setting in json format.
+Each file contains model setting and results in json format.

 <br>